surfer190/fixes/docs/ux/ux-design-in-60-seconds.md

 * drag drop and such
 * demonstrate features or give immediate feedback (better if there is a level of entertainment)
-* sometimes the boring old fashioned approach is ok as well (espescially for personas you target)
+* sometimes the boring old fashioned approach is ok as well (especially for personas you target)

 ## Downloads